 Endurance Training events are sometimes described as non-technical, because running is a natural activity which appears relatively simple when compared to other events such as say, pole vaulting.
 Online Coaching with Paul Flecther

-There are 4 types of endurance training and a sound knowledge of each type of training is of paramount importance to all endurance runners.
-When I say endurance runners, I mean anyone who runs over a distance which will take them longer than about 50 seconds.
+There are 4 types of endurance training and a sound knowledge of each type of training is of paramount importance to all endurance athletes.
+When I say endurance athletes, I mean anyone who runs over a distance which will take them longer than about 45 seconds.
 It is not about the distance but how long it takes, which makes it either Aerobic or Anaerobic.
-So as soon as we exercise for longer than about 50 seconds, endurance starts to play a more important role.
-You must now be saying but I am 400m runner ! so do I really need to have more endurance.... yes you do.
+So as soon as we exercise for longer than about 45 seconds, endurance plays a much more important role.
+You some may be saying YOU are 400m runner ! so do I really need to have more endurance.... yes you do.
 Have you ever been so tired in the last 75m that you slowed down...yes you have.
 Everyone tends to slow down but the runner with the best endurance slows down the least.

 |Distance / Event||% Aerobic Energy System|